maclarel/ghes-smoketest/README.md

 > Can you add testing for X endpoint?

 Sure - please feel free to fork and open a Pull Request!
 Fortunately, with `requests` in Python it's pretty trivial to add new functionality here, so I'd encourage it as a learning project for anyone interested.
+This should be as simple as adding a new `api_call()` invocation with the proper arguments.